DavisPL/latex-template/README.md

 checkcites -v
 ```

-Building the wordclouds requires the [`wordcloud_cli` Python tool](https://github.com/amueller/word_cloud).
+If you want the wordclouds, you will need the [`wordcloud_cli` Python tool](https://github.com/amueller/word_cloud).
 To install:
 ```
 pip install wordcloud
 ```

 ## Why does this repository exist?

 This repository mainly serves to put all of the scripts related to my LaTeX workflow in one place.
 Many other LaTeX build systems exist; I've used `latexmk`, but found it frustrating and feature-incomplete, and it doesn't include a bunch of the other auxiliary functionality here.

-For example, with this repository I'm maintaining a common spellcheck whitelist under version control (with CS-specific words); see `data/.aspell.en.pws`.
-Also, this repository enforces a separation between source files (`src/`), build files (`build/`), and auxiliary data (i.e., build script inputs and outputs) which is maintained under version control (`data/`).
+Overleaf is much easier to use, but frustrating for concurrent editing as it lacks a nicely packaged list of each coauthors changes under a version control system.
 I created most of the scripts (`scripts/`) while working on my dissertation, and I will be using and updating this repository for future LaTeX projects.

+The repository enforces a separation between source files (`src/`), build files (`build/`), and auxiliary data (`/data`, i.e., build script inputs and outputs).
+The whitelist shipped with the repository in `data/.aspell.en.pws` includes lots of CS-specific words.

 ## Known limitations